 - Last 45 Credits Course GPA

 Candidates are ranked in two independent applicant pools: Sponsored (Florida residents) and Non-Sponsored (Out of state).

 Each applying class will have varying academic strengths, therefore the minimum academic scores necessary to pass the Objective Academic Assessment will remain variable from year to year.

 Full Application Review

-25% – Pre-Veterinary Experience and Preparation – Amount of legitimate pre-veterinary experience, amount of legitimate animal experience, strength of veterinary and animal related references, relationship between references and veterinary/animal experiences.
+Pre-Veterinary Experience and Preparation – Amount of legitimate pre-veterinary experience, amount of legitimate animal experience, strength of veterinary/animal-related references, relationship between references and veterinary/animal experiences.

 Overall Professionalism and Readiness to Matriculate – Overall professionalism of the application, strength of written communication skills, extracurricular experiences, community involvement, international experiences, awards and recognitions, non-veterinary or animal related employment experiences.

 For many years, the UFCVM has utilized structured, 50-minute long behavioral interviews which score on a number of behavioral factors such as teamwork, integrity, and problem-solving to score and rank applicants that participate in Candidate Interviews.